CraftAcademyLabs/ca_course/week7/cooper_client_react/02_add_login.md

 ## User authentication

-It is time to add some login functionality to our application.
+It is time to add some login functionality to our React application.
 In order to be able to save results and show past results, we need to have a registered user.

 We are going to start as usual with writing a feature test for this functionality.
 We start with creating a feature file and adding some besic tests (aka scenarios).